jack828/jackburgess.dev/_blogs/tmux-statusline-in-c.md

 ## The Full Monty

-Despite our C being unclear whether or not it is any faster or slower in isolation than our shell equivalent, we'll compare its performance when expanded to a full statusline.
+Despite our C being unclear whether or not it is any faster or slower in isolation than our shell equivalent, we’ll compare its performance when expanded to a full statusline.

 Taking the original shell version first: